AvePoint/cloud-api/docs/elements/user-management/risky_public_api/get-risk-action.md

-# Retrieve Risk Action Count
+# Retrieve Risky Action Count

-Use this API to retrieve risk action count of a customer tenant in AvePoint Online Services.
+Use this API to retrieve the risky action count in a customer's tenant.

 ## Permission